NicodemusGurion/nicodemusgurion.github.io/islam/07-holy-books.md

 They Torah is from Allah, the Quran confirms it, and those who do not judge by it are Kafirs.

+Surah 5:45

+> And those who do not judge by what Allah has revealed are ˹truly˺ the wrongdoers

+Surah 5:46

+> Then in the footsteps of the prophets, We sent Jesus, son of Mary, **confirming the Torah revealed before him**.
+And We gave him the Gospel containing guidance and light and confirming what was revealed in the Torah—a guide and a lesson to the God-fearing.

+Islam even teaches that Jesus confirmed the previous revelation.

 Surah 5:48